 If you want more space, there's a 1-bedroom Suite and two 2-bedroom Family Suites, each boasting a small sitting area with library and a squashy sofa.

 The restaurant is well presented, divided by an indoor garden to give diners a semblance of privacy.
 Tables are laid with pristine white cotton, heavy silver cutlery and crystal wine glasses.
 And the view, by day, is spectacular.
 Wooden menu boards with a single fern leaf carry through the hotel's natural theme.

-Maria Ignacia is the head chef, her focus being 'fresh, local and organic produce, cooked simply and with panache'.
+The dishes here incorporate 'fresh, local and organic produce, cooked simply and with panache.
 Organic fruit and veg are grown in the grounds, breads are home-baked, and fresh meat and fish are bought daily from the local market.
 The menu is relatively broad, but is the same for daytime and evening; light options such as soups and salads are good lunchtime choices.

 Our dinner started with an excellent seafood sharer - ceviche, chilli prawns, calamari and breaded fish.
 Mains included fresh fish from the lake (hake, conger eel, trout) and a sensational fillet steak.
 There was a good selection of Chilean wines and a well-stocked bar.

 Should you wish to branch out one evening, there's a handful of good restaurants in Pucón.
 For parrilladas (barbecued meat) head to La Maga, or for pasta dishes, try one of the several small restaurants on Calle Fresia.
 The hotel can recommend a selection.